Big, bakery style Blueberry Muffins. My best-ever blueberry muffin recipe is easy to make!

 Jumbo Blueberry Muffins

-Big, bakery-style muffins stuffed with chocolate chips and topped with a sprinkle of sugar.
-This recipe is written to make 6 jumbo muffins.
-For 12-16 standard muffins or 30 mini muffins, see notes at the bottom of the recipe.
+Big, bakery-style muffins stuffed with blueberries and topped with a sprinkle of sugar.
+For 15-16 standard muffins or 30 mini muffins, see notes at the bottom of the recipe.
 Baking times differ.

 - 4 teaspoons baking powder